How do endocrine disruptors impact your life and that of your baby?

 What is an endocrine disruptor?

-Endocrine disruptors (EDs) are chemical substances of natural or artificial origin that are foreign to the body, which therefore go, by many mechanisms, to modify the human endocrine system.
+Endocrine disruptors (EP) are chemical substances of natural or artificial origin foreign to the body, which will therefore, through many mechanisms, modify the human endocrine system.

 The endocrine system is a set of glands and cells producing hormones whose role is to allow the proper development of the human body and to maintain the balance of its main functions.

-These substances can interfere with the functioning of the endocrine system and induce harmful effects on the organism of an individual or on his descendants.
-ALL endocrine disruptors are dangerous to health because by definition this term describes substances that cause a harmful effect or a pathology for the human body.
+These substances can interfere with the functioning of the endocrine system and induce harmful effects on an individual's body or its descendants.
+ALL endocrine disruptors are dangerous for health because by definition this term describes substances which cause a harmful effect or a pathology for the human body.

-It is therefore important that you be careful not to leave products containing endocrine disruptors (eg parabens) lying around within reach of your pet, especially when you are away.
-Too much paraben ingestion can lead to kidney disease , thyroid disease and even diabetes in your dog or cat.
-Vigilance is therefore also required for what your pet could eat.
+It is therefore important that you be careful not to leave products containing endocrine disruptors (for example paraben) lying around within your pet's reach, particularly when you are away.
+Ingestion of too much paraben can cause your dog or cat to develop kidney disease , thyroid disease and even diabetes.
+Vigilance is therefore also required for what your pet might eat.

-Be careful, the following may scare you.
-Indeed, endocrine disruptors are found everywhere in everyday life.
-But from the moment that this contact with these substances is inevitable, we must not fall into paranoia either.
+Be careful, what happens next may scare you.
+Indeed, endocrine disruptors are found almost everywhere in everyday life.
+But from the moment this contact with these substances is inevitable, we must not fall into paranoia either.
 It is difficult to eradicate all endocrine disruptors because we simply cannot neutralize the external environment.
 However, the relationship with endocrine disruptors can be gradually limited by adopting good habits.
-We will go more in depth into the right attitudes to adopt in the third and last part of this article.
+We will go into more depth about the right attitudes to adopt in the third and final part of this article.

-You can therefore find endocrine disruptors in your daily environment, in your home, in your food and even more generally in water, soil, fruits, vegetables, canned food, cleaning and hygiene products, textiles, cosmetics, in plastic but also in rivers and in the sea: marine animals (fish, among others) suffer a lot.
-The contamination of the sea also causes pollution of seafood, and that is why it is not recommended to eat excessively, just like fish.
-Food from agriculture contains a lot of it, in particular because of pesticides.
+You can therefore find endocrine disruptors in your daily environment, in your home, in your food and even more generally in water, soil, fruits, vegetables, canned goods, cleaning and hygiene products, textiles, cosmetics, in plastic but also in rivers and in the sea: marine animals (fish, among others) suffer greatly.
+Contamination of the sea also causes pollution of seafood, and this is why it is not recommended to eat too much of it, just like fish.
+Food from agriculture contains a lot of it, particularly because of pesticides.

 We also find endocrine disruptors in new furniture, in new clothes or even in cosmetics ( deodorants, varnishes, disposable wipes, shaving creams, shower gels, shampoos, hair coloring products , etc. ).
-They are also found in paint, in mercury, in cooking pots or in food additives.
-Insofar as even if it is said little, tobacco is a formidable endocrine disruptor .
-Smokers therefore see their hormones disturbed, which has an impact on puberty, menstruation, contraception and menopause (for women)…
+They are also found in paint, mercury, cooking pots and food additives.
+To the extent that even if it is little said, tobacco is a formidable endocrine disruptor .
+Smokers therefore see their hormones disrupted, which has an impact on puberty, periods, contraception and menopause (for women)...

 But then, the pill?
 Does it contain endocrine disruptors?

 Contrary to all expectations, the pill is not that bad.
-According to Robert Barouki, biochemist and toxicologist at Inserm (National Institute for Health and Medical Research), "if we consider endocrine disruptors fairly widely as what disrupts hormones, then yes, we can say that pill works as an endocrine disruptor”.
-However, he believes that the characteristics of oral contraception do not really correspond to the definition of endocrine disruptors adopted by the European Union.
-The latter defines endocrine disruptors as something that “presents an adverse effect in an intact organism” and “has an endocrine mode of action, i.e. it alters the function(s) of the endocrine system” .
+According to Robert Barouki, biochemist and toxicologist at Inserm (National Institute of Health and Medical Research), “if we consider endocrine disruptors fairly broadly as what disrupts hormones, then yes, we can say that the pill functions as an endocrine disruptor.”
+However, he believes that the characteristics of oral contraception do not really correspond to the definition of endocrine disruptors used by the European Union.
+The latter defines endocrine disruptors as something that “presents an undesirable effect in an intact organism” and which “has an endocrine mode of action, that is to say it alters the function(s) of the endocrine system” .

 The list of endocrine disruptors is long, but among them: